redis/redis-vl-python/README.md

 ```

-### Flexible Querying
+### Redis Filter Expressions

-RedisVL supports a variety of filter types, including tag, numeric, geographic, and full text search to create filter expressions.
-Filter expressions can be used to create hybrid queries which allow you to combine multiple query types (i.e. text and vector search) into a single query.
+RedisVL supports a variety of filter types, including tag, numeric, geographic, and full text search to create *Filter Expressions*.
+Filter expressions can be used to create hybrid queries which allow you to combine multiple complex data types (i.e. text and vector search) into a single query.

 ```python
 from redisvl.index import SearchIndex